 - Which is ironic, given that the attitude towards weapons expressed by Vimes' internal monologue in Night Watch is more in line with an American one.
 Of course, Vimes is not Pratchett, and Pratchett was not Vimes, and in any case, Vimes was thinking from a very different standpoint when the City Watch was little more than the Patrician's gang of armed thugs.

 - Also, the reason the gonne is portrayed as Very Bad within the story is the same reason that sourcery is Very Bad in Sourcery: it's a complete game breaker for the Discworld.
 (Whether or not, or to what extent, that reflects the real world is entirely up to the reader, and not really relevant in-story.)
-The point, which is explicitly brought up several times, is that all other forms of power on the Disc have built-in balancers: magic is capricious and unreliable, melee weapons like swords require training and expertise, crossbows are unwieldy and take time and strength to wind up.
+The point, which is explicitly brought up several times, is that all other forms of power on the Disc have built-in balancers.
+Magic is capricious and unreliable, and both witches and wizards are inherently resistant to forms of cooperation that don't involve highly-competitive fireball contests; melee weapons like swords require training and expertise; crossbows are unwieldy, and take both time and strength to wind up.
 The gonne, however, is instant power unlike anything else on the Disc, at one's fingertips: if allowed to exist in that world it would utterly destroy the balance of power.
 That's why it instantly corrupts anyone who touches it: it's the effect that kind of power has, especially in a world that runs on Narrativium.
 Trying to project this moral onto our world is just that: a projection, and outside the scope of the story.

 - ...
 An interpretation which is in itself one other fans may disagree with!
 Pratchett always wrote fantasy that had a strong bearing on the real world.
 It is by no means self-evident exactly how applicable Pratchett saw the themes of this book to the real world.